 skip to Main Content

-It did not take much time to realise what I had done.
-How could I take revenge on innocent people who had nothing to do with my loss?
-It was like searching for a lost coin on a distant street which I had lost at home.
+But soon, I realized what I had done.
+How could I take revenge on innocent people who had nothing to do with my pain?
+It was like searching for a lost coin on the street which I lost at home.

 This Post Has 4 Comments